10up/Engineering-Best-Practices/_includes/markdown/KanopiPack.md

 ## Migrating a WordPress site to Kanopi Pack

-There are many steps involved in converting a legacy site, or creating a new site, using Kanopi Pack.
+There are many steps involved in converting a legacy site, or creating a new site, using (Kanopi Pack)[https://github.com/kanopi/kanopi-pack/].
 Below, they are detailed in the steps recommended.
 This is meant to be a high level overview with explanations.
 Considerations may be needed on a project-to-project basis.

 1. Composer
 2. Docksal